ruzin/muppet/README.md

 $ terraform apply
 ```
 - If you are happy with the plan, proceed and your AWS account will be created :)
+- To see details on how to access your newly created account, see [here](https://aws.amazon.com/premiumsupport/knowledge-center/organizations-member-account-access/).
 - Note: You may want to reset the root account password for the account that was created.
 See [here](https://aws.amazon.com/premiumsupport/knowledge-center/organizations-member-account-access/) for details.
 For some bizarre reason, AWS still hasn't exposed the API calls to automate this :(.